Nat Cohen: Appraisal

 Making films is no different from the manufacture of shoes or any other product...
-My job is to entertain the public and if I can commercialism and art, all the better.
+My job is to entertain the public and if I can combine commercialism and art, all the better.
 But I have to remember they have other means of entertainment and a limited amount of money...
 Films are a pure gamble and I always try to bet with the odds in my favour.
 It's not so much the film one gambles on as the people making it.

+A 1988 obituary called him, "the British movie mogul par excellence, except that he was considered honourable and fair... a neat dresser, bon vivieur, he was much loved - not the least by the young ladies usually introduced as 'Have you met my niece?'"